This information is available to Northrop Grumman employees impacted by regional or national emergencies.

-- Affected area employees are encouraged to call the Emergency Information Line at (800) 995-4318 for facility information and alternate work arrangement guidance during severe weather conditions.
+- Affected area employees are encouraged to call the Emergency Information Line at (800) 995-4318 for facility information and alternate work arrangement guidance during severe weather conditions and other calamities.
 Please be sure and select the option of the heritage host sector, if applicable.

 - For the latest weather conditions in your area, go to www.weather.gov.

 Employee Support of the American Red Cross Annual Disaster Giving Program